Corporate insolvency: a quick guide

 A CVA ( www.practicallaw.com/9-107-5957) is an agreement between a company and its creditors, by which the company compromises its debts or agrees an arrangement for their discharge.
 If the necessary majority of creditors approve the CVA at a creditors' meeting, then the CVA will bind all creditors (except those with security over the company's assets).
 For more information, see Practice note, Company voluntary arrangements (CVAs) ( www.practicallaw.com/6-107-3974) .

-The holder of security over a company's assets may appoint a receiver to sell the assets in question and pay the proceeds to the charge-holder in satisfaction of the secured debt.
+The holder of security over specific assets of a company assets may appoint a receiver to sell the assets in question and pay the proceeds to the charge-holder in satisfaction of the secured debt.
+For more information see Practice note, LPA or fixed charge receivership ( www.practicallaw.com/4-584-4106) .

 - How to identify a company in financial difficulty ( www.practicallaw.com/9-385-3638) .